I recently came across a Facebook post with a seller trying to sell an unopened Sweet Caporal cigarette pack.Â

 SIDE NOTE: The 10 or 20 on the tax stamps represent the number of cigarettes in the pack.

-Here's a tax stamp below and one of the most important things to look at in relation to dating is the Series information (circled in blue).
-Here we can see that this stamp has a 'Series of 1910' noted.
+Here’s a tax stamp below.
+One of the most important things to look at in relation to dating is the Series information (circled in blue).
+This stamp has a ‘Series of 1910’ noted.

 We know that T206 cards were issued from 1909 thru 1911, so this must be good, right?
 Not always.